Efsubaglutide Alfa PopPK in Healthy Subjects and T2D

 What is the Efsubaglutide Alfa PK simulator?

-This is a free, interactive pharmacokinetic simulator for Efsubaglutide Alfa used in Type 2 Diabetes.
+This is a free, interactive pharmacokinetic simulator for Efsubaglutide Alfa used in Type 2 diabetes mellitus.
 It allows researchers, pharmacologists, and students to explore concentration-time profiles, dosing regimens, and exposure metrics based on published population PK models.

 What drug class does Efsubaglutide Alfa belong to?

-Efsubaglutide Alfa is classified as a GLP-1 Receptor Agonist.
-It is used in the Type 2 Diabetes therapeutic area.
+Efsubaglutide Alfa is classified as a GLP-1 Receptor Agonist that targets GLP-1 receptor.
+It is used in the Type 2 Diabetes / Metabolic Disease therapeutic area.

 What route of administration does this model simulate?